PDF hosting

 Ready for sharing

 PDF files are supported directly.
-For very large files, compressing first is still recommended.
+Compress very large documents first so mobile readers open faster.

 Typical PDF hosting workflows